 Steve grew up surrounded by various tools available to follow his interests.
 His family included wood carvers, cabinet makers, and mechanics, and there were blacksmiths, silversmiths, and lapidaries in his surroundings.
 After receiving training in engineering and metalwork, Steve shaped his first knife by hand with file tools.
 He was exposed to high-quality hand-made knives in 1974 when visiting the shop of custom knifemakers Bob Loveless and Steve R. Johnson.
 The visit gave him a big boost and resulted in him developing a fascination with folding knives.
 Soon he created his first interframe and multiblade folders.
 Specializing in high-end interframe folders, every Steve’s knife, richly embellished with engraving and gold inlays, is a collectible piece of art.

 Manti (UT), USA

 Thomas made his first knife and his first sword in his early teens.
 A European-trained chef for over two decades, he has been involved in knifemaking part-time.
-In 2000, Thomas became a full-time knifemaker.
+In 2000, Thomas became a full-time custom knifemaker.
 His knife art embraces many styles, from daily used chef’s knives to highly exquisite art pieces.
-Thomas each time strives to use a design and a combination of materials that would make a knife graceful, yet functional: even a most intricate design never compromises service properties.
+Thomas each time strives to use a design and a combination of materials that would make a knife graceful, yet functional: even the most intricate design never compromises service properties.